pwittchen/ReactiveNetwork/README.md

 Getting help
 ------------

-Do you need help related to using of configuring this library?
+Do you need help related to using or configuring this library?

 You can do the following things:
 - [Ask the question on StackOverflow](http://stackoverflow.com/questions/ask?tags=reactivenetwork)